Volvo P1900

 Demand was low, and the build quality was not up to Volvo standards.
 Gunnar Engellau, who replaced Gabrielsson as president in 1956, took one for a drive on a holiday weekend and was dissatisfied enough that on returning to his office the following week cancelled the remaining production.
 "I thought it would fall apart!" is the legendary quote.
 The Volvo chassis design was far too flexible to accommodate a fiberglass body, and that Volvo resisted recommendations by Glasspar to alter the frame to address their concerns.

 The total "Volvo Sport" production was sixty-eight cars, plus four or five prototypes.
 Forty-four were built in 1956, mostly for the Swedish market, and most still survive.
 The bulk of 1957's production went to the U.S. and elsewhere, and fewer of these are still in existence.

-However the development of the P-1900 led to the tuning of the B-16 engine, which was later put into the PV 444 series, making this car powerful enough to enter the US market.
+The development of the P1900 led to the tuning of the B-16 engine however, which was later put into the PV 444 series, making this car powerful enough to enter the US market.